Aims and scope

 The essential point of Practical Neurology is that it is practical in the sense of being useful for everyone who sees neurological patients and who wants to keep up to date, and safe, in managing them.
 In other words this is a journal for jobbing neurologists – which most of us are for at least part of our time – who plough through the tension headaches and funny turns week in and week out.

 Practical Neurology has mapped its content onto the UK curriculum.
 This can be viewed via this link.

-Practical Neurology is co-owned by BMJ and the Association of British Neurologists.
+Practical Neurology is owned by BMJ and co-published with the Association of British Neurologists.

 4 months (print)

 Members of the Association of British Neurologists (ABN) receive copies of PN as a benefit of membership.

 The BMJ Publishing Group is a founding member of COPE (the Committee on Publication Ethics), which provides a forum for publishers and Editors of scientific journals to discuss issues relating to the integrity of the work submitted to or published in their journals.

 The EQUATOR Network is an international initiative that seeks to improve the value of medical research literature by promoting accurate, transparent reporting of research studies.
 The BMJ Group is a sponsor of its activities.